Geemjy/Geem_etal_MNRAS_2022/README.md

 1) README.md -- This file
 2) reduction -- The directory contains the script for the data reduction (WFGS2, HONIR, FAPOL and, PICO)
 3) result --  The directory contains the script for 1) fitting the negative polarization branch and 2) for ploting the figures in the manuscript.
-4) data -- The directory contains the resultant table (.csv)
+4) data -- The directory contains the Table 1.
+Observation Circumstance and Polarimetric Result (.csv)

 If you have any question, please contact Jooyeon Geem (me, geem@astro.snu.ac.kr or ksky0422@gmail.com).